A Vintage Valentine

 Finger waves and marcel waves were a key hairstyle in the 1920s and 1930s.
 These waves are not an easy style to master, but if you have the luxury of going to a salon to help with this look, the results could be amazing!
 If you are attempting this hairstyle at home, this in-depth tutorial by LBCC Historical will walk you through a step-by-step process to creating these classic waves.

-nicole richie wi march 13 - A Vintage Valentine
+nicole richie wi march 13 - Evergreen Vintage Makeup and Hair Trends

 10. Medium copper curls with flowers

-9 curly bridal half updo for long hair 841x1024 - A Vintage Valentine
+9 curly bridal half updo for long hair 841x1024 - Evergreen Vintage Makeup and Hair Trends

 Make sure you play around with accessories.
 These baby’s breath flowers set off the gorgeous copper locks miraculously!
 If you have long hair, these long bouncy curls will come alive.
 A very textured (but not messy) wave like this will suit you perfectly if you have highlights.
 Equip yourself with the hairspray, patience and curling wand and perfect this elegant and romantic look.